TeamSPWK/spwk-agtech-task/documents/Task_Details.md

   - Irrigation (1 items)
   - N/P/K application (3 items)
 - Reward
   - It is calculated profit from yield and cost
+  - In now, we only use "profit".
+You can modify the reward funtion to help training agent.
 - Done
   - 1 episode will be terminated when `DVS` reachs to 2 or the simulation ends.